stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 ![](./python-summit-2024-warsaw-migdal-cosine-talking.jpg)

 Midas turned everything he touched into gold.
 Data scientists turn everything into vectors.
-We do it for a reason — as gold is the language of merchants, vectors are the language of AI[^1].
+We do it for a reason — as gold is the language of merchants, vectors are the language of AI.

 Just as Midas discovered that turning everything to gold wasn't always helpful, we'll see that blindly applying cosine similarity to vectors can lead us astray.
 While embeddings do capture similarities, they often reflect the wrong kind - matching questions to questions rather than questions to answers, or getting distracted by superficial patterns like writing style and typos rather than meaning.
 This post shows you how to be more intentional about similarity and get better results.